Are you asking yourself: “How do I sell my business?” In our experience, the most successful business transactions have three key elements:

 - Projects must not lose momentum.

 That is why we follow a specific process that begins with thorough pre-sale planning.
 During the pre-sale planning, we focus on understanding our client's motivations, goals, and objectives.
 Next, we focus on understanding the individual characteristics of the business.
 We strive to uncover areas of strength and opportunities for growth in an effort to properly stage the business in our confidential marketing materials.

 The momentum created from proper preparation is essential during the third phase, buyer identification.
 Our goal is to uncover the greatest number of qualified, interested buyers in the shortest amount of time.
 The strong buyer pool creates competition and allows us to leverage the buyers against one another.
 This is why we do not set an asking price on our business listings.
 We build a marketplace and allow it to dictate the purchase price, often above what a traditional valuation would indicate.
 Buyer identification is where Calder truly stands alone.
 The process of disseminating confidential information and professionally following up with buyers has traditionally been (and is for most firms) a very manual, labor-intensive process subject to errors, lack of oversight, and mismanagement.
-The following is part of Calder's magic, which has lead to us becoming a top-closing firm in Michigan that consistently breaks our own closing records.
+The following is part of Calder's magic, which has lead to us becoming a top-closing firm in the Midwest, that consistently breaks our own closing records.